Vatican Publishing House: History

 In 1926, the library was separated from the printing and transformed into autonomous body that was entrusted with the sale of books that were being made to print by the Holy See.

 The Apostolic constitution Pastor bonus of Pope John Paul II (28 June 1988) classified the LEV as an institution affiliated with the Holy See.

 Description

 It has its own constitution and its own rules.
 The statutes of LEV, Article 2, states: "The Libreria Editrice Vaticana has the fundamental aim of publishing the documents of the Supreme Pontiff and the Holy See."

 The company owns the copyright to all the writings of the Pope, but did not start enforcing the copyright until the accession of Pope Benedict XVI.
 The policy was announced on 31 May 2005.
 La Stampa was the first to pay royalties to the Vatican publisher, and the Union of Catholic Booksellers and Publishers protested the Vatican policy, which applied to texts no older than fifty years.
 The LEV's policy has been summarized as:

-People, Peace and Society

-In view of the long standing interest in promoting the Bible in many languages around the world, the Vatican Press has a long tradition in publishing and distributing peace literature in many languages around the world.